 Wezzix nodded.
 “Their proposal seemed like they feel they have the upper hand in these negotiations, despite being a rather outdated, island nation.
 Or am I missing something?”

 “No, my Lord,” Borivat agreed.
 “Sankt was the first major power in this hemisphere.
 Six hundred years ago, when the nations of Lufilna did not yet exist, Sankt was overseeing a mercantile empire that included both Lufilna and Nycheril, as well as various islands in the Aprina Sea.
 Although they did not exert political control over that territory, their navy patrolled the Aprina Sea and maintained a forced peace through control of travel and trade.
-The dozens of nations on both continents at the time dared not go against Sankt, or they would be economically crippled.
+The dozens of nations on both continents at the time dared not go against Sankt, or they would have been economically crippled.
 Their prosperity made their island a center of learning and enlightened thought.
 Their ruling council was replaced peaceably about three hundred years ago with a public forum, giving all citizens of Sankt a vote in all policy decisions.
 The change led to their collapse; consensus could not be reached consistently, and their trading empire dissolved.
 They’re now a shadow of what they once were, maintaining an outdated navy and a trickle of trade with Nycheril.
 The Blood Empire’s coincident rise hastened the end.”

 “So, in other words, they don’t really have a leg on which to stand with these demands for favored nation status and a military alliance,” Wezzix said.
 “It’s just hot air?”